Coyote Buttes North Advanced Lottery (The Wave)

-This permit is required to visit the Coyote Buttes North permit area, which features “The Wave.”
+A permit is required to visit the Coyote Buttes North permit area, which features “The Wave.”
 The area permits day-use only (no overnight).
-Wishful permit holders may enter the lottery at any time during a calendar month.
-Although they are entering that calendar month, they are applying for a permit for the calendar month four months ahead.
+Wishful applicants may enter the lottery at any time during a calendar month.
+Although entering that calendar month, you are applying for a permit for the calendar month four months ahead.
 Application fees for all applicants will be charged at time of application.
-Following the application process two email confirmations will be sent.
+Following the application process two email confirmations will be sent (check your spam).
 The first will be the application receipt of payment.
 The second will confirm permit application information.
 The lottery is run on the first of the next month at 9:00am and applicants are notified (immediately following the lottery) via email, whether they were selected or not.
 Permit winners must log back in to confirm the winning permit, complete any remaining information and submit payment by the 15th of the month or forfeit the permit.
 Each individual may submit only one application per lottery.

 Need to Know

 - Permits are non-refundable and non-transferable.
 No Rainchecks.